okfn/ibp-explorer-data-client/README.md

 * **DRIVE_ROOT** - ID of the root where the documents should be searched
 * **STYLESHEET_ID** - ID of the stylesheet where the found documents should be written
-* **PROMISES_NUMBER** - Number of promises (parallel requests) made to google when traversing the tree.
-This is optional, default is 3.